isaaclhk/Projects/lung_nodule_stack/readme.md

 Plots and visualizations are saved in the `images` folder.

 ## Acknowledgements
-All authors contributed equally to this project.
+All authors contributed equally to this study.

+## Citation
+Please cite the following article: https://doi.org/10.1101/2025.04.28.25326620.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.